 11. Several commenters advocate a specific approach or discuss the pros and cons of alternative approaches for allocating the costs associated with demand response compensation.
 Potential approaches raised in comments include:

 (1) Allocating the costs across the entire relevant ISO or RTO market, based upon the rationale that there are system-wide benefits to demand response, including reducing the market price for energy.
 Conversely, some commenters argue that, while this approach might increase the amount of demand response provided to the market, it might also result in some market participants paying costs associated with demand response for which they do not receive equivalent benefit.

 (2) Allocating the costs to only the load-serving entity of record, i.e., the load-serving entity that would have served the load providing the demand response.
-According to commenters, this option assumes that the deemed full benefit of demand response is only received by the load-serving entity of record and that demand response does not impact other load-serving entities across the ISO or RTO.
+According to commenters, this option assumes that the deemed full benefit of demand response is only received by the load-serving entity of record and that demand response does Start Printed Page 47502not impact other load-serving entities across the ISO or RTO.